ALPHAVIO/WordNook/README.md

 <img align="right" src="assets/event3.png" width = "120" height = "100"><b>3.
 GirlScript Summer of Code</b>

-- GirlScript Summer of Code is the 3 month long Open Source program  conducted by GirlScript Foundation, started in 2018, with an aim to help beginners get started with Open Source Development while encouraging diversity.
+- GirlScript Summer of Code is the 3 month-long Open Source program conducted by GirlScript Foundation, started in 2018, with an aim to help beginners get started with Open Source Development while encouraging diversity.

 <hr>